 - Apps

-Your device will be ready to use now.
+Your device is now ready to use.

 Related Posts: